 let me mow your lawn.

 Count Shredula is such an epic recipe that I made this video to help you enjoy it.

 135g red quinoa,

-WHY: Red quinoa falls into
+WHY: Red quinoa falls into the category

-are exclusively glucose which makes them ideal for spiking insulin (which we only want to do on the evenings of training
+exclusively glucose which makes them ideal for spiking insulin (which we only want to do on the evenings of training

 days for obscure reasons).
 It has an excellent micronutrient profile, particularly in minerals, as well as a nutty, maply flavor